A guide on how to start running with your dog11 October 2023

-Does your dog's breed have an impact on running?
+Does your dog's breed or age have an impact on running?

 In a previous article, we have listed the dog breeds that make the best running buddies.

-Start off slow - don't go out for a 5k run on your first day
+Start off slow - don't go out for a 5mile run on your first day

 If you're a novice runner, then training your dog to run with you is a great way to bond with your canine companion while also getting some exercise.
 However, it's important to start slowly and build up gradually.
 If you try to go for a five-mile run right away, you (and your dog) will probably end up exhausted and discouraged.
 Instead, start with shorter runs and gradually increase the distance.
 If you keep at it, before long you'll be able to enjoy runs with your dog that are both fun and beneficial for your health.

 Every couch has a 5k somewhere inside of it.
 With a little (ok, maybe a lot) of dedication and determination, you and your couch potato pooch can turn that hunk of junk into a lean, mean, running machine!
 Just like with humans, doggy couch to 5k programs vary in length and intensity.
 And just like with humans, it's important to ease into things to avoid injury.